Vickylin17/UofT-CIE-Conversational-Agent/README.md

 Production-quality conversational AI system for the University of Toronto Centre for International Experience (CIE) Resource and Information Hub.
 The project combines web scraping, RAG, multi-turn action handling, safety guardrails, evaluation, and a Streamlit demo UI.

-This repository is aligned with the requirements in `Final Project Details.pdf`, including the technical constraint that groups use the provided hosted LLM endpoint for the model `qwen3-30b-a3b-fp8`.

 ## What This Project Does

 - Scrapes and cleans public CIE Resource Hub and related CIE event/support pages